mcint170/CMSE_401_Project/MariOh/README.md

-**Disclaimer:**
+**Disclaimer 1:**
+This was the original code I was trying to parallelize with mutltiple GPU.
+I realized after searching for awhile through the bugs I was getting that this code is not Multi GPU Parallelizable.
+This is due to the fact that the neural network used to train the code only uses a batch size of 1.
+The issue with that is the way PyTorch Parallelizes with multiple GPU is sending out the different batches to each GPU.
+Since there is only 1 GPU this means that there is a no go for parallelizing.

+But this does not mean that this example doesn't work.
+In fact it is fully functioning besides for the multi-GPU parallelization.
+Follow the instructions in ***Set Up** to get this working.
+Note that you will need to use a terminal with X11 support.
+I suggest using a interactive desktop on the HPCC becuase this will allow for the smoothest rendering of the visualization.

+**Disclaimer 2:**
 Please note, that most of this folders content, `MariOh/`, is from [here](https://github.com/yuansongFeng/MadMario/).
 For example most of this README was not written by me.

 Credit must be given to Yuansong Feng, Suraj Subramanian, Howard Wang, and Steven Guo.

 My edits to any of the files will include a tag **(BM)** to indicate that I altered that line/surrounding content.
-If a file was completely written by me I will include it in the list below.

-Files I created:
-* Mario.sb
+Any submission scripts should assumed to be created by me.
 Also any instructions specific to the HPCC should be assumed to be written by myself.

 # MadMario
 PyTorch [official tutorial](https://pytorch.org/tutorials/intermediate/mario_rl_tutorial.html) to build an AI-powered Mario.